oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

 These frameworks require a running domain and the lifecycle operations are persisted to the file system.
 Typically, after the initial domain is created, you use tools like Fusion Middleware Control, product-specific WLST functions, the WebLogic Server Administration Console, the Service Bus Console, or JDeveloper for lifecycle operations.
-The changes are managed by these tools.
-However, the data and operations _cannot_ be described using WDT models.
+The changes are managed by these tools; the data and operations _cannot_ be described using WDT models.

 ### WebLogic Deploy Tooling models